takari/takari-maven-plugin/README.md

 # Takari Maven Plugin

-## Install the Maven wrapper for your project
+## Install the Maven Wrapper in your Maven Project

 ```
+cd yourmavenproject
-mvn io.takari:maven:0.2.1:warpper
+mvn io.takari:maven:0.2.1:wrapper
 ```

 This will create a mvnw and a mvnw.bat file as well as a .mvn folder in your project.